-Duane Hamacher is a Senior ARC Discovery Early Career Research Fellow at the Monash Indigenous Centre.
+Duane Hamacher is an astronomer and Senior ARC Discovery Early Career Research Fellow at the Monash Indigenous Centre.
 He publishes extensively on Indigenous astronomical and geological knowledge and traditions, working closely with Aboriginal and Islander elders and knowledge custodians across Australia and the Pacific.

 His research seeks to understand how Indigenous people developed and encoded scientific information in their Knowledge Systems.
 This involves developing methodologies for reconstructing damaged or fragmented astronomical knowledge, working closely with Aboriginal and Islander communities to document astronomical traditions, exploring the antiquity of oral tradition, and understanding the connections between sky, land, and sea.

 Duane leads the Indigenous Scientific Knowledge Research Focus Group in Monash University’s Faculty of Arts, is Secretary of the International Society for Archaeoastronomy and Astronomy in Culture, Chairs the IAU C1-C4 Working Group on Intangible Heritage, and serves as an Associate Editor of the Journal of Astronomical History and Heritage, and is a collaborator on the ATLANTYS program at the University of Nantes in France.
 He has given numerous invited keynote lectures around there world and presented at TEDx, National Geographic, the Australian Academy of Science, the BBC, ABC, SBS, and various other media outlets and art exhibitions.
 He is also a regular contributor to The Conversation.

 He earned degrees in physics (B.S., 2004, University of Missouri), astrophysics (M.S., 2008, University of New South Wales), and Indigenous studies (Ph.D., 2012, Macquarie University).
 His Masters research involved searching for planets transiting their host stars using telescopes at Siding Spring Observatory.
 His doctoral research investigated Aboriginal astronomical knowledge, examining cross-cultural views of transient celestial phenomena, orientations of stone arrangements, and the role of stars in the development of seasonal calendars.